elgalu/docker-selenium/docs/interview.md

 <h4 id="HOW">How did the project get started?
 Under what conditions/after what happened?</h4>

-Started while I was in charge of building and maintaining the test automation suite of an [AngularJS][] project at [AppNexus][].
-Was also doing DevOps tasks related to the test infrastructure.
+The project started while I was in charge of building and maintaining the test automation suite of an [AngularJS][] project at [AppNexus][].
+I was also doing DevOps tasks related to the test infrastructure.

 The objective was to run the tests headless, different solutions existed for that and there is [PhantomJS][] for example but we needed real browsers like Chrome or Firefox to run our tests on, one reason was to get better test confidence and the other was that [Protractor][] doesn't [play nice][prot-browser-support] with [PhantomJS][].